7 Tips for Writing Action-Oriented Copy

 By not including a verb in the CTA [call to action] copy, you aren’t prompting readers to take action, which can hurt the click-through rate of your call-to-action and negatively impact conversions.

-Follow these 7 points and you’ll be well on your way to writing powerful, action-oriented copy.
+Follow these 7 points and you’ll be well on your way to writing powerful, action-oriented copy that gets more conversions.